isoteriksoftware/express-response-helper/README.md

 Once installed it can now be referenced by simply calling `require('express-response-helper');`

 # Example
 Calling `require('express-response-helper');` returns an object with two properties.
-One is a middleware that you can simply attach to your express object or an express route.
+One is a function that returns a middleware that you can simply attach to your express object or an express route.
 This is the property that you'll often use:

 ```javascript
 const responseHelper = require('express-response-helper').helper();